Key Camera Specifications

 - Not a quality benchmark

-A note about the Uber-G Camera IQ benchmark: our camera scoring system is based on four “Pillars” or sub-scores that provide much-needed nuance: day, night, zoom and ultrawide photography.
+A note about the CAMERA IQ benchmark: our camera scoring system is based on four “Pillars” or sub-scores that provide much-needed nuance: day, night, zoom and ultrawide photography.

 In daylight photography, the Motorola One Zoom performs quite well, taking photos with very good dynamic range and agreeable colors.
 In many ways, it is comparable to some of the best cameras on the market, such as the Samsung Galaxy Note 10.